-Our risk framework consists of the following eight key elements:
+Our risk framework, which is built around governance, processes and people, consists of the following eight key elements:

-- Establish Governance Processes, Accountabilities and Risk Appetites - Identify and Assess Risks and Ownership - Develop and Operate Controls, Monitoring and Mitigation Plans - Test and Detect Control Gaps and Perform Corrective Action - Escalate Key Risks and Gaps to Executive Management and, when Appropriate, the Board of Directors - Calculate and Allocate Capital in Alignment with Risk Management and Measurement Processes (including Stress Testing) - Support with the Right Culture, Talent and Skills - Enable with the Right Data, Infrastructure and Programs
+- Establish Governance Processes, Accountabilities and Risk Appetites - Identify and Assess Risks and Ownership - Develop and Operate Controls, Monitoring and Mitigation Plans - Test and Detect Control Gaps and Perform Corrective Action - Escalate Key Risks and Gaps to Executive Management and, when Appropriate, the Board of Directors - Calculate and Allocate Capital in Alignment with Risk Management and Measurement Processes (including Stress Testing) - Support with the Right Culture, Talent and Skills - Enabled by the Right Data, Infrastructure and Programs

-We apply our Risk Framework to protect our company from the eight major categories of risk that we are exposed to through our business activities.
+We apply our risk framework to protect the Company from the eight major categories of risk that we are exposed to through our business activities.
 Our eight major categories of risk are compliance risk, credit risk, legal risk, liquidity risk, market risk, operational risk, reputation risk and strategic risk.